Excitation of nonlinear second order betatron sidebands for Knock Out slow extraction at the third-integer resonance: Nonlinear beam spectra under excitation

 \subsection{Simulation of Schottky spectra}

-Schottky diagnostics is a vital tool to study the incoherent particle motion by sampling the beam position at frequencies higher than the revolution frequency.
+Schottky diagnostics is a vital tool to study the incoherent particle motion by sampling the beam position at frequencies higher than the revolution frequency \cite{Boussard.1995}.
 Unlike the \gls{btf}, it provides a complete picture of the intrinsic beam oscillations independent of an external excitation.
 A particle tracking simulation is performed with Xsuite \cite{Iadarola.2023} for a typical machine setup of a Knock Out extraction from \sis.
 A beam of \ion{238}{U}{73+} ions with a rigidity of $B\rho = \SI{7}{\tesla\meter}$ and revolution frequency of $f_\rev=\SI{785}{kHz}$ is prepared for extraction using a machine tune of $Q_{\x,\text{ref}} = 4.327$ and a corrected orbit.

 \Cref{fig:sim:schottky_spectra} shows the spectra of the horizontal beam centroid $\mean{x}$ as obtained from the simulation using a sampling frequency of $\SI{3.92}{MHz} = 5f_\rev$.
 In the linear case (sextupoles off), the regular betatron sidebands of first order are visible, which are relatively broad due to the large chromaticity of $\xi_\x = \Delta Q_\x / \delta = -6.6$.
 When the sextupoles are switched on for the purpose of slow extraction, the chromaticity reduces to $\xi_\x = -2.0$ and the first order sidebands become narrower.
 In addition, the sidebands of higher order ($k \ge 2$) become visible, most prominently the second order sidebands at $n \pm 2 q_\x$.
 But also the weaker third order sideband at $1-3q_\x = 3 \abs{d} \approx 0$ and faint coupling bands at $n \pm 2 q_\text{y}$ can be observed.
-The latter are the result of the sextupole fields depending also on the vertical coordinate and therefore coupling the betatron motion in both planes. \\
+The latter result from the fact that the sextupole fields also depend on the vertical coordinate, thus coupling the betatron motion in both planes. \changedd{ The observation that the emergence of second and higher order sidebands is related to the nonlinear dynamics discussed in \cref{sec:nonlinear_dynamics} is further emphasized in \cref{fig:sim:schottky_hollow_beam}.
+Here, Schottky spectra of beam slices for discrete ranges of the Hamiltonian from the core to the separatrix are depicted (compare also \cref{fig:detuning}).
+The plot shows not only how the frequency of the sidebands shifts due to the amplitude detuning, but also reveals a clear correlation of the particles' Hamiltonian with the strength of the nonlinear second and third order sidebands.
+An external excitation at the second order sideband will thus couple strongly to those particles close to the separatrix undergoing strong nonlinear motion, while only weakly affecting particles in the core. } \\